LMarsol/LMarsol/README.md

 ### About me

 - I am a software engineer skilled in Mobile Development and currently live in Brazil.
-- I work with development for at least 5 years, I have experience with many technologies as Android, iOS and Flutter.
+- I work with development for at least 5 years, I have experience with many technologies as Android. iOS, React Native and Flutter.
-- Today my main stack is related to mobile development using Flutter
+- Today my main stack is related to mobile development using Flutter.

 ---